testdrivenio/django-static-media-files/draft.md

     image = forms.FileField(label="Upload a picture")
 ```

-Next, we create a view to upload and render the uploaded images.
+For handling the file uploads, we have a function-based view that will get the uploaded image, then Django will process it, save it in the appropriate directory, and send back the image in the same template.

 ```python
 # userprofile/views.py